ammarsaber-dev/Pomo/README.md

 # Pomo

-A minimalist Pomodoro focus timer for iOS, built with SwiftUI and SwiftData.
+A minimal pomodoro timer for iOS built with SwiftUI.

+## Features

+- 25-minute focus timer with a live progress ring
-- Circular countdown timer with 5, 25, 30, 45 min presets
+- Custom session durations (5, 25, 30, 45 min)
-- Name each session before starting
-- Completed sessions are saved and viewable in history

-**Requirements:** iOS 26.5+, Xcode 26.5+

-Open `Pomo.xcodeproj` and press **Cmd+R**.
+- Sessions log saved locally with SwiftData
+- Clean, minimal UI that adapts to light and dark mode

+## Built With

+- SwiftUI
+- SwiftData

+## Status

+Work in progress — built as a learning project.